 Here’s 10 ideas for finding some balance if you’re in the NICU over the holiday season:

 1. If you don’t want to be far from your baby then invite close family members or friends to visit in the days around Christmas.
 Keep in mind most units have restrictions of one or two people at baby’s bedside, and in some cases no visitors are allowed at all.
 Meeting at a nearby café could be a good option, giving you a short break and the chance to have some decent food!

 2. Is decorating is your thing?
 If so, go for it!
 Obviously don’t go sticking 3 metres of tinsel or fairy lights to the inside of the incubator, but most hospitals are happy for you to bring in a few special decorations like those cute mini stockings.
 For older babies black and white images taped to the side of their cot gives them a visual interest to focus on – look for simple Christmas trees, reindeer, or collection of star shapes.

-2. Take photos.
-It may not be the usual Christmas photo with Santa or at home, but get out your camera and capture it anyway!
+3. Take photos.
+It may not be the usual ‘First Christmas’ photo with Santa or at home, but please get out your camera and capture it anyway!
 If baby can wear clothes then perhaps choose a tiny outfit or cute hat in festive colours, or add “My First Christmas” milestone card - you can print a free one here.
 Remember to ask your nurse to take a family photo of you all together.

 4. Create memories to look back on.
 Along with your photos, baby’s hand or footprints are incredible to have and your nurses are usually well practiced at getting a clear print.
 BabyINK print kits are great for this!